This easy hearth bread recipe makes a simple and rustic loaf perfect for serving alongside most any meal.

 If you have a hankering for homemade bread but don’t loaf pans and don’t want to mess around with fancy shapes this hearth bread recipe is for you!

-As the name of the bread suggests, it was baked on the hearth of stove and fireplaces.
-This is the kind of bread you can imagine our great-grandmothers baking – simple and tossed onto a brick in the oven.
+Hearth bread is one of the oldest and simplest styles of bread there is.
+It is a free-form loaf baked directly on a flat surface rather than in a pan, which is how bread was made long before loaf pans existed.
+As the name suggests, it was baked on the hearth of stoves and fireplaces.
+This is the kind of bread you can imagine our great-grandmothers baking — simple dough shaped by hand and slid onto a hot brick or stone.

-We can recreate that same kind of simplicity and experience in our modern kitchens by using a pizza stone or hot baking stone in the oven.
-Don’t have any kind of baking stone?
+We can recreate that same simplicity in our modern kitchens by using a pizza stone or hot baking stone in the oven.
+Don’t have a baking stone?
 A cookie sheet works just fine.

 Experience Level : Beginner